w4bo/markdown/README.md

 When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several files are produced from the `markdown.dtx` document.
-In `markdown.dtx`, the boundaries between the produced files are marked up using a XML-like syntax provided by the [DocStrip][] plain TeX package.
+In `markdown.dtx`, the boundaries between the produced files are marked up using an XML-like syntax provided by the [DocStrip][] plain TeX package.

 Running the [LaTeXMK][] tool on the `markdown.dtx` file